bongohead/gradient.js/README.md

 ## Description
 This file will allow you to create gradients with unlimited color stops, and to pull colors from values within the gradient range.

-### Usage
+## Usage
 Include gradient-min.js locally or through
 ```
   <script src="https://rawgit.com/cye131/gradient.js/master/gradient-min.js"></script>
 ```

+##Examples

-### Example 1 - 2-color gradient with stops at 0 to 100
+### Example 1: 2-color gradient with stops at 0 to 100
 Create gradient map and store it in grMap variable.

-The first parameter of gradient.create should be an array of values where the gradient changes color (in increasing order), the second parameter the array of colors, and the third parameter the format of the colors of the previous parameter.
-Possible values for the third parameter include 'hex', 'rgb', and 'rgba'.
+**The first parameter of gradient.create should be an array of values where the gradient changes color (in increasing order), the second parameter the array of colors, and the third parameter the format of the colors of the previous parameter.
+Possible values for the third parameter include 'hex', 'rgb', and 'rgba'.**
 ```
 var grMap = gradient.create(
   [0,100],